 So this might be the perfect tool for a world obsessed with ‘cancel culture’ and ‘problematic faves’.
 A quick and easy tool that helps you take a second to contextualise hearsay before you make a snap judgement.

 Talking of quick and easy tools, have you tried our postcode checker yet?
-We have more choice of UK broadband deals than ever, whether you want to save money or upgrade.
+We have more choice of the best broadband deals than ever, whether you want to save money or upgrade.